 Cleaning a mouth guard is an essential way to make the product last longer and remain effective.

 However, even proper cleaning methods won’t provide these benefits if you don’t care for a mouth guard often enough.

 Ready to know how often to clean your mouth guard?

 Every mouth guard user should know how frequently they should do both routine and deep cleanings, so check out this basic overview.

 How Often to Routinely Clean Your Mouth Guard

-You need to clean your mouth guard daily for regular cleaning methods such as baking soda paste, toothpaste, mouthwash, and antibacterial soap.
+You need to clean your mouth guard daily for regular cleaning methods such as baking soda paste, non-perfumed soap with room temp water.

 These techniques are less intense, so they are safe to use every day.
 The benefits of daily cleanings are immense, including a reduced risk of gum disease, cavities, or damage to your mouth guard.

 How Often to Deep Clean Your Mouth Guard

 Deep cleaning methods such as soaking in hydrogen peroxide and vinegar, specialized dental device cleaners, or professional cleanings at a dental office should be performed at least once per month if you wear your mouth guard at night and clean it daily.